Judiciary of Indonesia: Military Courts

 Another second-level Primary Military Court (Pengadilan Militer Utama, abbreviated into Dilmiltama) hears appeals against decisions of the High Military Courts and also decides upon issues of jurisdiction of the various military courts.

-During armed conflict, Battlefield Military Court (Pengadilan Militer Pertempuran) with wartime jurisdiction can be mobilized to hear criminal cases of military personnel and reach a verdict against said military personnel on the battlefield.
+During armed conflict, Battlefield Military Court (Pengadilan Militer Pertempuran, abbreviated into Dilmilpur) with wartime jurisdiction can be mobilized to hear criminal cases of military personnel and reach a verdict against said military personnel on the battlefield.

 Judicial Commission

-Other than the Supreme Court and the Constitutional Court, Komisi Yudisial Republik Indonesia or the Judicial Commission exercise judicial authority under the Constitution.
+Other than the Supreme Court and the Constitutional Court, the Judicial Commission of Indonesia (Indonesian: Komisi Yudisial Republik Indonesia) exercise judicial authority under Article 24B of the Constitution.
 Specifically, they exist to ensure the independence of the judges and the judicial system from unnecessary intervention and involvement.
 The laws tasked the Judicial Commission to: